angidelic/angidelic.github.io/README.md

 # About
 **About Me**
-I am a data scientist with over 5 years’ experience collecting, analyzing, and presenting data.
-I am proficiency in creating business intelligence reports for department and senior management.
+My name is Angie Oehler and I am a data scientist with over 5 years’ experience collecting, analyzing, and presenting data.
+I am proficient in creating business intelligence reports for departments and senior management.
 I have also served as liaison between project managers and developers to create project documentation and workflows.

+>**Education**
-I have master’s degrees in Data Science, Computer Information Systems, and Cybersecurity.
+>>I have master’s degrees in:
+>>*  Data Science
+>>*  Computer Information Systems
+>>*  Cybersecurity

 >**Skills**
 >>* Extensive experience working with business groups to design reports